Lordship Park

 Stoke Newington

-Suffering from both historic bomb damage and tree-root subsidence, the original dilapidated building called for a bold structural intervention.
-Our proposal was to insert an X-shaped reinforced concrete structure into the heart of the house, to hold up the rear wall and form the back-bone of the new extension.
-Stepped openings and split levels mediate between the original house and the garden, forming a series of surprising and generous living spaces, held together by the expressed cruciform structure.
+Suffering from both historic bomb damage and tree-root subsidence, the dilapidated building called for a bold structural intervention.
+Our proposal was to insert a cruciform concrete structure into the heart of the house, to prop up the rear wall and form the back-bone of a new extension.
+Stepped openings and split levels mediate between the original house and the garden, forming a series of surprising and generous living spaces, held together by the expressed concrete structure.

-Externally thick brick wall construction is combined with concrete beams, reinforcing the monolithic language of the structural.
-The design combines a sensitive approach to adjacent buildings within the Conservation Area, at the same time creating a distinct and contemporary addition.
+Double-skin brick wall construction is combined with concrete beams, reinforcing the monolithic language of the structure.
+The design combines a sensitive approach to its neighbours in the Lordship Park Conservation Area, as well as creating a distinct and contemporary extension.